shreebhagya123/Example-repo/README.md

-# Example-repo
+# Example-repository
-this is a first repo
+this is a first repository
+author-Bhagyashree